sahil-mor/sahil-mor/README.md

 <br />
 <br />

-Hi, I'm Sahil Mor, a NodeJS and React Native Developer, currently, looking for a Internship.
+Hi, I'm Sahil Mor, a NodeJS , Django and React Native Developer, currently, looking for a Internship.
 I'm a problem solving enthusiast and a product guy, I have an edge to create production code and participate in the design process as I strongly believe in Discover, Ideate, Design and define.

 <br/>
 <br/>